 A big growth driver for 3-Phase transformerless UPS systems has been the need for much higher kVA ratings to meet increasing power demands for larger & larger data centre operations.
 A 400 kVA / 500 kVA UPS power supply is used as a basic building block to meet the power needs of these data centre designs.
 With a typical power requirement of >3MVA, the energy savings of using a 3-Phase transformerless UPS systems are therefore very, very significant – >£100k1 over the typical life-cycle for every 1% gain in efficiency.

-Further pressure to reduce carbon emissions has been added through Government legislation, and again the transformerless UPS technology meets the challenge through its higher efficiencies and related energy savings.
+Further pressure to reduce carbon emissions has been added through Government legislation, and again the 3-phase transformerless UPS technology meets the challenge through its higher efficiencies and related energy savings.

 1 3MVA @ 50% Load / 96% Efficiency